Carl Orff: Carmina Burana

 Orff's Carmina Burana had its premiere in Frankfurt on 8 June 1937.
 It became very popular in Nazi Germany over the next few years.
 Historian Michael H. Kater wrote that "by 1945" it "[stood] out as the single universally important work produced during the entire span of the Third Reich".
 Oliver Rathkolb, however, has noted that subsequent popular perception has exaggerated the degree of its importance to the culture of the Third Reich, as numerous other works received more stagings.
 Given Orff's previous lack of commercial success, the monetary gains from Carmina Buranas acclaim, including a 500 RM award from the city of Frankfurt, were significant to him but the composition, with its unfamiliar rhythms, was also denounced with racist taunts.

 Ein Sommernachtstraum

+Orff was one of numerous German composers under the Nazi regime who wrote new incidental music for Shakespeare's A Midsummer Night's Dream – in German Ein Sommernachtstraum – after Mendelssohn's incidental music for that play had been banned.